dojo/framework/docs/en/middleware/supplemental.md

 Allows widgets fine-grained control over difference detection by registering their own diff function for a specified property.
 The function will be called by the framework when attempting to re-render a widget, in order to determine if any changes have been made that require a full re-render to take place.
 If no differences are detected across a widget's properties set, the update is skipped and any existing DOM nodes remain as-is.

+Writing custom diff functions is typically coupled with use of the [`invalidator`](#invalidator) middleware to flag the current widget as invalid when a difference in property values requires the widget's DOM nodes to be updated.

-**Note:** Only a single diff function can be registered for a given property at any given time.
+**Note:** Only a single diff function can be registered for a given property during the lifetime of a composing widget or middleware, after which subsequent calls will be ignored.
+By default the rendering engine uses an algorithm that shallowly diffs objects and arrays, ignores functions, and equality checks all other property types.
 Setting a custom diff function overrides Dojo's default difference detection strategy for the property.

 **API:**